-Taxonomy In Drupal, "Taxonomy" is the name of a powerful core module that gives your sites use of terms.
-In Drupal, these terms are gathered within vocabularies which the Taxonomy module allows you to create, manage and apply.
+Taxonomy In Drupal, "Taxonomy" is the name of a powerful core module that gives your site use of terms.
+Terms are grouped into vocabularies and the Taxonomy module allows you to create, manage and apply.
 For example, a vocabulary called "Fruit" would contain the terms "Apple" and "Banana".
 In MyLO, "Tags" is a vocabulary where users create the terms by adding tags to content (see Tag).

 Teaser A short introductory sentence or paragraph about a piece of content that informs readers about the subject of the content.
 By default, the first paragraph or two of the content is used (there is a setting for how much), usually with a link to the complete node.
 Also known as the summary.